Alfred Edwards (politician): Second World War

-Edwards greeted the threat of war with concern that the British Empire had supplied raw materials to enable Germany, Italy and Japan build up vast armaments.
+Edwards greeted the threat of war with concern that the British Empire had supplied raw materials to enable Germany, Italy and Japan to build up vast armaments.
 He called for the United Kingdom and United States to join together to deny raw material to aggressive nations.
 When conscription was announced, Edwards pressed the Prime Minister to commit to conscription of wealth as well as man-power.
 He complained that "two gentlemen who are dictators in certain European countries" had a monopoly of the British press.

 During the Second World War Edwards kept up pressure on the Government to assist industry.
 In 1941 he proposed that all import duties be abolished, and in December the same year he made a speech deploring the low rate of production placing the blame on the Treasury's "throttling hands".
 At the time when Sir Oswald Mosley was released from detention due to ill health, Edwards put down a question to ask how long it would take for him to get better before his return to prison.
 He called for the war-time coalition government to be broken up in January 1944, so that the country could benefit from "organized opposition".
 The issue of housing rebuilding concerned him, and in September 1944 he announced a scheme for a garden city to be built on the outskirts of Guisborough.